bevyengine/bevy-website/content/learn/book/migration-guides/0.7-0.8/_index.md

 ### [Fail to compile on 16-bit platforms](https://github.com/bevyengine/bevy/pull/4736)

-`bevy_ecs` will now explicitly fail to compile on 16-bit platforms.
-If this is required, there is currently no alternative.
+`bevy_ecs` will now explicitly fail to compile on 16-bit platforms, as the behavior was undefined.

+There is currently no alternative, but we're open to adding support.
 Please file an issue (<https://github.com/bevyengine/bevy/issues>) to help detail your use case.

 ### [Camera Driven Rendering](https://github.com/bevyengine/bevy/pull/4745)